Marauder-Robotics/computer-vision-training/docs/PAPERSPACE_GUIDE.md

 ## Editing Codebase

 1. Open Jupyterlab in DigitalOcean and make edits as needed
-2. Push changes, in terminal:
+2. Push changes
+    - In terminal:
         - git push origin branch-name
+    - JupyterLab:
+        - if logged in, will be able to use UI to push to branches
+        - main protected, so cannot push directly to main (need to create PR in GitHub to add to main)

 ## Running files